lucianpls/QB3/performance/performance.md

 the DEFLATE compression algorithm, which is also used in the ZIP file format.
 The image specific part of the PNG format is applying a filter to the image data before compressing it with DEFLATE.
 The filter is selected from a set of algorithms that tries to predict the value of a pixel based on the values of the pixels seen before it, which tends to make the data more compressible.
-PNG can handl 8-bit and 16-bit per channel images.
+PNG can handle 8-bit and 16-bit per channel images.
-In comparison, QB3 is an integer lossless image compression that does not use any external libraries for entropyy coding.
+In comparison, QB3 is an integer lossless image compression that does not use any external libraries for entropy coding.
 It is also using a predictor filter to make the data more compressible, followed by a simple, fixed entropy coding scheme that does not adapt to the data.
 QB3 can handle all integer types from 8 to 64 bits.

 ## Method